getify/foi-lang/formalization-work/Foi-Specification.md

 1. **Explicit.** A declared type (§9.6.2), a `:as` annotation (§5), and a `?as`-arm narrowing (§9.8).
 2. **Construction.** A literal, an `@` construction, a call's declared return type, a parameter default expression (§9.7.4).
+A literal's entry is its literal type (§9.6.4), which §9.7.4 widens at the sites that derive a range.
 3. **Structural usage.** A use that requires a shape: `x.name` implies an entry named `name`; a comprehension implies a namespace declaring that hook.